 You're eligible for coverage if you're a full-time employee, or a part-time employee working in the United States more than 22.5 hours per week.
 (The exception is long-term disability coverage.
-You must be a full-time employee to be eligible for long-term disability benefits.)
+You need to have at least 30 hours a week to be eligible for long-term disability benefits.)